kronbichler/ceed_benchmarks_dealii/README.md

 ### Results for mass operator (BP1)

-When running on SuperMUC Phase 1 (2x8 cores Sandy Bridge E5-2680 2.7 GHz), the following results are obtained:
+As a first experiment, we run the mass matrix operator within a conjugate gradient iterative solver with the identity preconditioner and record the time for one solver iteration, i.e., we run the solver until convergence to a tolerance of 1e-6 and divide the total solver time by the number of iterations.
+On SuperMUC Phase 1 (2x8 cores Sandy Bridge E5-2680 2.7 GHz), the following results are obtained:

 ![alt text](https://github.com/kronbichler/ceed_benchmarks_dealii/blob/master/bp1/gnuplot/node1.png)